elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 ---

-### What are some of the drawbacks of the factory pattern?
+### What are some of the factory pattern's drawbacks?

 <details>
   <summary>